 (h) the execution, by the Company or its subsidiaries or controlled companies, of any agreements, commercial associations or any nature of arrangements and the execution of any contracts or agreements (and any subsequent changes to the same) with related parties, and resolution of the same by the Company, whatever the amount;;

-(p) institution and discontinuation of Committees with technical and/or consulting functions, such as of Management and Human Resources, the Finances, Audit and New Business of the Company, their competence being to establish attributions, specificities with respect to resolution and elect the members which will make up these Committees;
+(q) institution and discontinuation of Committees with technical and/or consulting functions, such as of Strategy, Governance and Human Resources Committee, the Finance Committee, Audit Committee and Implementation and New Business Committee of the Company, their competence being to establish attributions, specificities with respect to resolution and elect the members which will make up these Committees;

 Article 20.
 The Board of Executive Officers shall be composed of 6 (six) members, whether shareholders or not, resident in Brazil, being a Chief Executive Officer, a Financial and Investor Relations Officer, a Technical Officer, a Legal and Regulatory Officer, a Deployment Officer and a Director Business and Management of Holdings, all of them elected by the Board of Directors for a unified term of 2 (two) years, removable at any time, being allowed to cumulation of positions and re-election of its members, in whole or in part, as per resolution of the Board of Directors.